Ang3/php-excel-encoder/README.md

 Upgrade
 -------

-To upgrade from 1.x to 2.x, please read the file [UPGRADE-2.0.md](/UPGRADE-2.0.md).
+To upgrade from 1.x to 2.x or from 2.x to 3.x, please read the file [UPGRADE-2.0.md](/UPGRADE-2.0.md).

 Usage
 -----